element-plus/element-plus/website/docs/en-US/date-picker.md

 When picking a date range, you can assign the time part for start date and end date.

 :::demo By default, the time part of start date and end date are both `00:00:00`.
 Setting `default-time` can change their time respectively.
-It accepts an array of up to two strings with the format of `12:00:00`.
+It accepts an array of up to two Date objects.
 The first string sets the time for the start date, and the second for the end date.
 ```html
 <template>
   <div class="block">